kircherlab/CADD-SV/README.md

 ## CADD-SV – a framework to score the effect of structural variants

 Here we describe CADD-SV, a method to retrieve a wide set of annotations in the range and vicinity of a SV.
 Our tool computes summary statistics and uses a trained linear model to differentiate deleterious from neutral variants.
 We use human and chimpanzee derived alleles as proxy-neutral and contrast them with matched simulated variants as proxy-pathogenic, an approach that has proven powerful in the interpretation of SNVs (CADD).
 We show that CADD-SV-scores correlate with known pathogenic variants in individual genomes and allelic diversity.
-The ability of this model to prioritize functionally relevant, pathogenic variants is unmatched by existing methods. philip.kleinert@bihealth.de

 ## Pre-requirements